 One of the traditional problems with remote/external sources of innovation is isolation from the core business.
 Firms have struggled for many years to find effective organizational integration models which ensure that promising digital innovations are integrated into business units and scaled.
 This is even more pronounced in the case of the new wave of technologies that are fueling digital transformation today.
-Gambardella and McGahan15 identified this phenomenon: "The newest kinds of business problems raised by these trends arise from the distance between general-purpose scientific technologies and the techniques required for understanding how to put them into use effectively.
-Typically, the development of technology - especially generalpurpose technology - requires skills, assets and investments in engineering and scientific disciplines and knowledge. in research. and the like.
+Gambardella and McGahan14 identified this phenomenon: "The newest kinds of business problems raised by these trends arise from the distance between general-purpose scientific technologies and the techniques required for understanding how to put them into use effectively.
+Typically, the development of technology - especially generalpurpose technology - requires skills, assets and investments in engineering and scientific disciplines and knowledge, in research, and the like.
 Understanding which product or service might become commercially successful requires marketing and sociological insight, experimentation with users, and the ability to match needs with technological solutions."

 To manage this coordination, firms have developed new organizational formats to access external innovation.
-Innovation labs, one of the most popular, present a particularly interesting change in innovation sourcing, as they are a hybrid internal/ external source of innovation.
+Innovation labs, one of the most popular, present a particularly interesting change in innovation sourcing, as they area hybrid internal/ external source of innovation.
 Executives tell us clearly that innovation labs are primarily an internal source, but one that is designed to be more outward-facing than traditional sources.
-This hybrid approach has gained popularity as an innovation model in recent vears as it facilitates the identification. the incubation, and/or the partnering with startups and universities.
-A Capgemini16 study found that 279 innovation labs were built between 2015 and 2017.
-This is an increase of 92% in only two years, whereas only 301 innovation labs existed in 2015.
+This hybrid approach has gained popularity as an innovation model in recent years as it facilitates the identification. the incubation and/or the partnering with startups and universities.
+A Capgemini study found that 279 innovation labs were built between 2015 and 2017.
+This is an increase of 92% in only two years, wherea only 301 innovation labs existed in 2015.
 In theory, innovation labs should also allow for outside technologies to be more easily integrated into the core operations of a firm.
-However, in our interviews, many executives pointed out that this depended heavily on getting the right people, processes, and organizational structure in place.
+However, in our interviews many executives pointed out that this depended heavily on getting the right people, processes and organizational structure in place.
+Nick Kerigan at Barclaycard explicitly connected the growth of their innovation portfolio to start-ups and their new incubator.